qwx9/notes/net/todo/daily.md

 		- etc
 	* etc
 	* merge bookmarks from obsd and linux
-- mkey seems off by one octave, jesus
-	* mst as well
-	* piano, piano32 are fine
-	* i don't understand wtf Amavect's pianoJI is about looking at a chromatic tuner, umbraticus' piano is hitting exact frequencies whereas pianoJI is noticeably off different application? amend post
 - p/sce bin
 	* games/sce or sce/sce
 	* sce/... tools